 Thus Pacer provides a lot of information, though not a complete list of problems.
 Searches cost 10 to 50 cents, depending on length.
 Once you find a case, the "Case Summary" tells you the parties and their lawyers; the "History/Documents" lists documents.
 I usually click that and then select "Only events with documents" and "Display docket text."
 From the resulting list you can click the number in front of any document to see its cost and decide whether to view and print it.
 There's no extra cost for going back to look at a document you already paid for in the same session, though repeating a search costs money, since they do a new search each time.

 There is a far more complete list of problem doctors which Congress does not want you to see.
 The National Practitioner Data Bank lists "800,000 license and hospital disciplinary reports and past malpractice payment reports for clinicians" 1990-2014.
 Congress forbids showing the list to patients or referring doctors.
 The federal government shows the list to those it thinks "need to know the most - the hospitals that are considering hiring [doctors] or the licensing board."
 Malpractice attorneys point out its gaps, but still would find access useful in building cases.
 There is a public version without names and addresses if you agree to their Data Use Agreement, and a 2011 version without that agreement, but still lacking names and addresses.
 The size of the list ranges from 900 adverse actions in Hawaii to 50,000 in Texas over the last decade.
 Several reporters have used the list for stories.
 Public Citizen used it to summarize doctor's sexual misconduct, and found that Canada has much better reporting and that many state medical boards let doctors continue to practice after hospitals discipline them.
+It is important to note the Veterans Health Administration does NOT report many disciplinary actions to this National Practitioner Data Bank, so there is no central record of doctors they have disciplined or fired.

 RETURN TO ARTICLE ON FINDING HIGH-VOLUME SPECIALISTS